 The Rocking History of the Long Beach Arena

-“It has great arena seating,” said Preu, who performs in the arena multiple times each year as part of the Pops program.
+“It has great arena seating,” said Preu, who performs in the venue multiple times each year as part of the Pops program.
 “So, despite it being a huge space you feel close, you feel connected to the audience.”

-In 2003, Led Zeppelin put out “How the West Was Won” recorded at the arena in 1972 at a time when Zeppelin was arguably the biggest band in the world and, according to guitarist Jimmy Page, performing at their absolute best.
+In 2003, Led Zeppelin put out “How the West Was Won” recorded at the Arena in 1972 at a time when Zeppelin was arguably the biggest band in the world and, according to guitarist Jimmy Page, performing at their absolute best

-The first event in the arena, in October of 1962, was the Ringling Brothers Circus, soon followed by what would become another arena staple, an ice show; The Ice Capades eventually giving way to annual, popular performances by Disney On Ice.There would be Harlem Globetrotter and LA Shark hockey games, trade shows, figure skating championships and the National Square Dancing Convention.
-The arena has been the site of the NCAA basketball tournament and, during the 1984 Summer Olympics, hosted the Game’s volleyball competitions.
+The first event in the Arena, in October of 1962, was the Ringling Brothers Circus, soon followed by what would become another arena staple, an ice show; The Ice Capades eventually giving way to annual, popular performances by Disney On Ice.

 “It's always a thrill to be on that stage,” he said.
 “Being in front of thousands of people is a special feeling.
 Being aware that other greats have performed there makes it even more special.”